 Points of Pride

-Agricultural Research at Purdue is a dynamic, vibrant
+Agricultural Research and Graduate Education is a dynamic, vibrant

 community of researchers, supportive administration and staff, graduate

 students, and many diverse partners.
 We take great pride in these individuals as

 well as the projects and programs they have helped to create.
 Here are just a few

 - Agricultural Research and Graduate Education claims two recent laureates